duckdb/duckdb-web/docs/sql/expressions/in.md

 ## In Operator
 <div id="rrdiagram"></div>

-The `IN` operator checks containment of the left expression inside the set of expressions on the right side.
+The `IN` operator checks containment of the left expression inside the set of expressions on the right hand side (RHS).
 The `IN` operator returns true if the expression is present in the RHS, false if the expression is not in the RHS and the RHS has no `NULL` values, or `NULL` if the expression is not in the RHS and the RHS has `NULL` values.

 ```sql
 SELECT 'Math' IN ('CS', 'Math');